aidear3/Ethereum-NFT-Marketplace/README.md

 Ethereum Powered 100% Decentralized NFT Marketplace, Built For Mass Adoption !

 # Marketplace
--You can visit the marketplace live in this address => https://pooriagg.github.io/Ethereum-NFT-Marketplace
+-You can visit the marketplace live in ----> https://pooriagg.github.io/Ethereum-NFT-Marketplace

 NOTE:
 Marketplace smart-contracts were deployed on polygin-mumbai testnet make sure before going to marketplace change your wallet chain to the correct chain